RoH0HaN/chai-backend/JsNotes.md

-# Chai aur JavaScript
+# JavaScript Notes

 console.log(”Hello world”)

-JavaScript is Dynamically Typed Language, because we don’t specify the type of data, it automatically recognize it
+JavaScript is Dynamically Typed Language, because we don’t specify the type of data, it automatically recognise it

 ## Variable types: